pollyolly/DOCKER-NOTES/README.md

 ```
 ## VOLUME MAPPING

-docker run -v /opt/datadir:var/lib/mysql mysql  -this command will copy the speicified container to another location.
+docker run -v /opt/datadir:var/lib/mysql mysql  -this command will copy/mount the speicified container to another location.
 This will help to not delete completely the container or images when we remove or stop the container.

 ## Inspect Container